 Important update on eManifest regulations

-On , a 6-month, non-monetary penalty period begins for highway carriers and rail carriers who do not comply with eManifest requirements.
+Beginning January 11, 2016, highway carriers and rail carriers who do not comply with eManifest requirements may be issued monetary penalties.
 A voluntary compliance period remains in effect for freight forwarders.

 - Subscribe to the Electronic Commerce Client Requirements Document (ECCRD) Email Alert Service